MODFLOW-USGS/modflow6/DEVELOPER.md

 ### Fortran compiler

-The GNU Fortran compiler `gfortran` or the Intel Fortran compiler `ifort` can be used to compile MODFLOW 6.
+The GNU Fortran compiler `gfortran` or the Intel Fortran Classic compiler `ifort` can be used to compile MODFLOW 6.

+**Note:** the next-generation Intel Fortran compiler `ifx` is not yet compatible with MODFLOW 6.

 #### GNU Fortran